USEPA/pyaqsapi/README.rst

    git clone https://github.com/USEPA/pyaqsapi.git

-Next, in the project's root directory use pip to install the proper dependencies that are required to build and install pyaqsapi.
+Next, in the project\'s root directory use pip to install the proper dependencies that are required to build and install pyaqsapi.